Delhi Metro: Integration with RRTS

 Delhi RRTS system, a RapidX "Regional Rapid Transit System" (RRTS) which aims to connect Delhi with its neighbouring cities via eight lines of semi-high-speed trains operating at a maximum speed of 160 km/h.
 Phase I of the project consists of three corridors: Delhi–Meerut, Delhi–Alwar, and Delhi–Panipat corridor.
-The Delhi–Meerut corridor, also known as the Delhi–Meerut RRTS, is currently under development by the National Capital Region Transport Corporation (NCRTC).
+The Delhi–Meerut corridor, also known as the Delhi–Meerut RRTS, operated by the National Capital Region Transport Corporation (NCRTC), was rendered full operational in 2026.

 The Delhi–Meerut RRTS is 82.15 km long and costs ₹30274 crore.
-It will comprise 14 stations (with nine additional stations for the Meerut Metro) and two depots.
-Three of the 14 stations (Sarai Kale Khan, New Ashok Nagar, and Anand Vihar) will be in Delhi, and are planned for seamless integration with the Delhi Metro.
+It comprises 14 stations (with nine additional stations for the Meerut Metro) and two depots.
+Three of the 14 stations (Sarai Kale Khan, New Ashok Nagar, and Anand Vihar) are in Delhi, and have seamless integration with the Delhi Metro.

-Lines

-Red Line (Line 1)

-Older rolling stock used by the DMRC on Line 1.
-Most of the stock running on Lines 2, 3, and 4 are planned to be sent to Line 1.

-The Red Line, the first metro line opened, connects Rithala in the west to Shaheed Sthal (New Bus Adda) in the east for a distance of 34.55 km.
-Partly elevated and partly at grade, it crosses the Yamuna River between the Kashmere Gate and Shastri Park stations.
-The opening of the first stretch on 24 December 2002, between Shahdara and Tis Hazari, crashed the ticketing system due to demand.
-Subsequent sections were opened from Tis Hazari – Trinagar (later renamed Inderlok) on 4 October 2003, Inderlok – Rithala on 31 March 2004, and Shahdara – Dilshad Garden on 4 June 2008.
-The Red Line has interchanges at Kashmere Gate with the Yellow and Violet Lines, at Inderlok with the Green Line, and at Netaji Subhash Place and Welcome with the Pink Line.
-An interchange with the Blue Line at Mohan Nagar is planned.
-Six-coach trains were commissioned on the line on 24 November 2013.
-An extension from Dilshad Garden to Shaheed Sthal (New Bus Adda) opened on 8 March 2019.
-The metro introduced a set of two eight-coach trains on the Red Line, converted from the existing fleet of 39 six-coach trains, in November 2022.